Student using laptop to complete university work in halls bedroom

 Virtual Learning Environment

-Access Moodle, the University's virtual learning environment with resources for staff and students
+Get started with Moodle, the University's virtual learning environment

 Moodle is the University's virtual learning environment (VLE) hosting course learning materials and activities.